 Since 1986, English Heritage has managed the blue plaques scheme, and bases its selection criteria and processes on those operated by the LCC and the GLC.
 The first plaque erected by English Heritage commemorated the painter Oskar Kokoschka in August 1986, at Eyre Court, Finchley Road, St John’s Wood.

 Since then, English Heritage has erected over 360 plaques bringing the total number to in excess of 880.
 It has also established the Blue Plaques Panel, which advises the Commission and staff on the selection of individuals for commemoration and is composed so as to bring a variety of expertise to the consideration of cases.

 English Heritage has continued the work of the GLC in broadening the coverage of the scheme, both geographically - there are now plaques in all but three of London's boroughs - and in terms of the figures commemorated.
 English Heritage plaques honour individuals from a wide range of endeavour, such as the guitarist and songwriter Jimi Hendrix, Ian Fleming, the creator of James Bond, and the actress Vivien Leigh, as well as people such as the poet, Lord Tennyson, the pilot Guy Gibson, and the nurse Edith Cavell.

-In 2009, English Heritage published the first comprehensive history and guide to the scheme, with Yale University Press, entitled 'Lived in London: Blue Plaques and the Stories Behind Them', edited by Emily Cole.
+In 2009, English Heritage published the first comprehensive history and guide to the scheme, with Yale University Press, entitled 'Lived in London: Blue Plaques and the Stories Behind Them'.
 This is available online at the English Heritage shop.